dy/sprae/readme.md

 #### `:each="item, index? in list|number"`

-Create multiple instances of element from list or 1..number range.
+Create multiple instances of element from list or number range.
+Index value starts from 1.

 ```html
 <ul>